mirzazada6/web_Individual/README.md

 4. Designed the initial layout in the CSS file so that other team members could continue development smoothly

-Omar – Developed the signin and signup pages and added form functionality
+## Omar – Developed the signin and signup pages and added form functionality

-Irana  – Built the location and contact subpages; made improvements to the main page
+## Irana  – Built the location and contact subpages; made improvements to the main page

+I was responsible for creating the location and contact subpages.
+I designed and implemented these pages to enhance user experience by providing essential information about item locations and a way to reach out to the team.
+Additionally, I made several improvements to the main page to ensure better usability and visual appeal.

+Tasks I completed:

+1. Developed the location.html page, displaying item locations or regional info

+2. Built the contact.html page with a contact form and team details

+3. Improved the main index.html page layout and design

+4. Ensured consistency of design and responsiveness across these pages

-Mansuma – (To be added later)
+## Mansuma – (To be added later)

 📌 Notes
 This project was developed as a team web development assignment.